You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Parking In Croatia On A Budget

-If you’re driving a rental car in Croatia, then factoring in the price of parking is crucial.
+If you’re driving a rental car in Croatia, factoring in parking costs is crucial.
 In cities, especially, you should note that parking can not only be tricky to find (especially in high season) but also quite expensive.

-Dubrovnik is fairly expensive for parking your vehicle.
-Parking in the Old Town can cost up to €11, but Dubrovnik City Parking (near the Old Town) has rates of €30 per day or €3 per hour.
+Dubrovnik is pretty expensive.
+Parking in the Old Town can cost up to €11, but Dubrovnik City Parking (near the Old Town) charges €30 per day or €3 per hour.

-It’s a similar situation in Split, which has a number of options for parking including Split City Parking, which costs €25 per day or €2 per hour.
+It’s a similar situation in Split, which has several parking options, including Split City Parking, which costs €25 per day or €2 per hour.

 In the capital city of Zagreb, parking is quite limited, with a maximum stay of two hours.
-For instance, to park in the city center (Zone 1), it’s €1.60 per hour, and the maximum stay is two hours only.
+For instance, parking in the city center (Zone 1) costs €1.60 per hour, and the maximum stay is only 2 hours.

 Parking is cheaper in national parks.
 At Plitvice Lakes National Park, for example, it costs €1 per hour to park a car; for a motorbike, it’s free!

-A good idea is to check Google Maps ahead of any journey you make for parking options and read reviews to see if they fit your budget — some will even be free.
-Planning ahead can make all the difference.
+A good idea is to check Google Maps before any journey for parking options, and read reviews to see if they fit your budget — some will even be free.
+Planning can make all the difference.

 What To Budget For A Month In Croatia

 If you really want to travel on a shoestring budget, you could make your money go even further.
-Staying in hostel dorms, opting to travel out of peak season, booking ahead, and cooking meals for yourself means you could budget €50 a day.
+Staying in hostel dorms, traveling out of peak season, booking ahead, and cooking your own meals means you could budget €50 a day.

-On the other hand, if you’re planning on traveling to Croatia but want to enjoy eating out all the time, visiting all the top attractions, and staying in more fancy accommodations, you should budget around €150-200 per day.
+On the other hand, if you’re planning to travel to Croatia and want to eat out all the time, visit all the top attractions, and stay in more fancy accommodations, you should budget around €150-200 per day.

-If you’re planning on traveling around the country and not just staying in one place, remember to put money aside in your daily budget for the cost of public transport or a hire car.
+If you’re planning to travel around the country and not just stay in one place, remember to set aside money in your daily budget for public transport or a hire car.

 Average Total Croatia Trip Cost

 On average, a seven-day trip to Croatia can cost between €700 and €1,400.
-There are always going to be some surprise costs along the way, like an unplanned trip to an island, buying souvenirs, or adding new destinations to your itinerary.
+There will always be unexpected costs along the way, like an unplanned trip to an island, buying souvenirs, or adding new destinations to your itinerary.

 Is Croatia Travel Expensive FAQs